Irish Grand National 2020 Cancelled

 The Irish Grand National takes place at 5:00pm.
 That peak time allows more people the opportunity to watch the race.

 Fairyhouse racecourse is the home of the Irish Grand National.
 The racecourse is in County Meath.

 4. Who won the Irish Grand National 2019

 The 2019 Irish Grand National was won by Burrows Saint, trained by Irish Champion Trainer Willie Mullins.
 He was the 6/1 favourite for the race.

 5. Will Tiger Roll run in the Irish Grand National 2020?

 Tiger Roll was not entered in the Irish Grand National in 2020.
-The Irish horse was set to run in the Grand National at Aintree before that race was cancelled due to the coronavirus outbreak.
+The Irish horse was set to run in the Grand National at Aintree before that race was cancelled.